quarree100/qScope_doc/source/frontend/programming.rst

 To configure the frontend, the file ``q100viz/settings/config.py`` can be changed before running the application.

-.. note:: Make yourself a copy of this file and adjust it according to the context you want to use the setup.
+.. note:: Make yourself a copy of the file config.py and adjust it according to the context you want to use the setup.
 We had different scenarios for different workshop participants.

 Here you can modify the path of files being imported/exported, :ref:`change the source file and the simulation time for the agent-based-model<simulation_setup>`, save information of the extents of the :ref:`grids<frontend_grid_setup>` and the :ref:`sliders<frontend_slider_setup>` here.
 The individual adjustments will be discussed in the according sections, respectively.